South Kesteven one of just 12 areas where women outnumber men on council

 Last year, women made up just over a third of the councillors elected to local authorities across England, according to research by the Fawcett Society and Democracy Club.

-But at South Kesteven District Council, 29 of 56 councillors were female – at 52%, a larger proportion than was recorded five years ago, when 22 councillors were women.
+But at South Kesteven District Council, 29 of 56 councillors in 2021 were female – at 52%, a larger proportion than was recorded five years ago, when 22 councillors were women.

 Frances Scott, founder of the 50:50 Parliament campaign group, said women have been consistently outnumbered in political systems nationally and called for more to be done to boost the number of female politicians and ensure their voices are heard.